qwert2603/FloatingActionMode/README.md

 * ***animation_duration*** defines duration of minimize/maximize animations.
 (400 by default)

-FAM supports OnCloseListener that allows to get callback when FAM was dismissed or closed by user.
+FAM has ***OnCloseListener*** that allows to get callback when FAM was dismissed or closed by user.

 ## Using in CoordinatorLayout

 FAM has its special CoordinatorLayout.Behavior and can be used in CoordinatorLayout.
 FloatingActionModeBehavior allows to offset FAM of AppBarLayout and Snackbar.SnackbarLayout.
 Also it allows to minimize/maximize FAM on scroll.

+FAM has no background by default, so you can use any one you want.

+*android:translationZ="8dp"* can be used for shadow.

+*android:animateLayoutChanges="true"* can be used to animate contentChanges (*content_res* attribute).
+FAM animates *close_button* and *drag_button* changes by default.

 ```
 <android.support.design.widget.CoordinatorLayout>